cnguyen-uk/An-Introduction-to-VBA/README.md

 Private Sub buttonSubmit_Click()
 	If IsNumeric(textboxNumerical.Value) Then
 		Range("A1") = textboxNumerical.Value
-		Unload Me ' Closes the UserForm.
+		Unload Me ' Closes the UserForm
 	Else
 		MsgBox("Incorrect value.")
 	End If